dabit3/aws-appsync-react-workshop/README.md

 Now let's say we want to define & use a custom GraphQL operation & create corresponding resolvers that do not yet exist?
 We can also do that using Amplify & the local environment.

+Let's create a query & resolvers that will query for __all__ talks in the API, similar to the functionality we had before changing the `listTalks` resolver.

 To do so, we need to do three things:

 1. Define the operations we'd like to have available in our schema (add queries, mutations, subscriptions to __schema.graphql__).